 Sheridan Street

-It is understood that the public rights in Sheridan were inadvertanly given up in 1997 so these questions relate to private rights, primarily those within the half of Sheridan (west side) for the first 115 feet which is owned in fee by the owners of 87 Walnut and 196 Sheridan Street.
+It is understood that possible future public rights (the City had not accepted the street and did not have public rights through acceptance) in Sheridan north of Walnut Street (AKA Poplar Street) were inadvertanly eliminated as Sheridan Street was not Continued as a Paper Street by the City Council in Order #84 in 1997 so these questions relate to private rights, primarily those within the half of Sheridan (west side) for the first 115 feet which is owned in fee by the owners of 87 Walnut and 196 Sheridan Street.

-What is the original subdivision plan that gives the applicant rights in this area?
+What is the original subdivision plan (see Deed Book 36 Page 247) that gives the applicant rights in this area?
 (One 2006 subdivision is referenced on the survey and we would like to see that)

 Exactly what are the applicant’s rights in the area held in fee by others?
 What is the evidence for these rights?